 Peyman Hekmatpour is a Ph.D. candidate in the department of sociology at the University of Oklahoma.
 His research focuses on Global & Transnational Sociology, Quantitative Methods, Environmental Sociology, and Religion.
-More specifically, Peyman's research uses quantitative data analyses to examine the intersection of cultural and material factors, as well as local and global forces contributing to the perpetuation of global stratification in its multiple manifestations including environmental, economic, political, and gender inequalities observed within and between nations.
-His research has been published in top-tier academic journals including Social Problems, British Journal of Sociology, and International Journal of Sociology.
+More specifically, Peyman's research uses advanced quantitative methods of data analysis to examine the intersection of cultural and material factors, as well as local and global forces contributing to the perpetuation of global stratification in its multiple manifestations including environmental, economic, political, and gender inequalities observed within and between nations.
+His research has been published in top-tier academic journals including Social Problems, British Journal of Sociology, Comparative Sociology, and International Journal of Sociology.
 Moreover, Peyman has a record of presenting his research in national conferences such as the American Sociological Association (ASA) and the Society for the Scientific Study of Religion (SSSR).

-Peyman was selected the Department of Sociology Outstanding Doctoral Student of the Year in 2019.
+Peyman was selected the OU Department of Sociology Outstanding Doctoral Student of the Year in 2019.
 He also has a track record of teaching a variety of undergraduate courses (online and in-person) at the University of Oklahoma (i.e., Introduction to Sociology, Methods of Social Research (SOC3133) in the summer of 2020.

 He co-founded the Dialogue of Contemporary Sociology (DOCS) workshop in the department of sociology at OU which is developed to encourage graduate and undergraduate students to discuss the most recent findings in the field in order to pick up both substantive and methodological ideas that can help them with their own research.